 · Conduct keyword research utilizing problem-related keywords to identify terms and phrases with a high search volume that will help your advertising gain traction.

-· Create ad text that talks directly to the searcher and explains how you can help them solve their problem.
+· Create ad text that talks directly to the searcher and explain how you can help them solve their problem.

 To tailor your offers to Google searches, follow this guideline: